NashWellington/NNES/compatibility.md

 ## Paperboy
 * Mapper 3, 32K PRG-ROM, 32K CHR-ROM
 * Controller input doesn't seem to work
+* Note: according to https://wiki.nesdev.com/w/index.php/Open_bus_behavior "Paperboy relies on the controller port being exactly $41 for a button press to be recognized"
 * Most of the background isn't rendered
 * General scrolling weirdness that we know and love